speed1313/ish/README.md

-# ishell
+# ish

-ishell is a toy shell made by speed1313.
+ish is a toy shell made by speed1313.